Can You Wash Orthopedic Foam Pillows?

 How to remove stains from your orthopedic pillow:

-- Dab away excess moisture – To remove any excess moisture from a freshly stained pillow, dab it with a clean, white cloth.
+- Dab away excess moisture – To remove any excess water from a freshly stained pillow, dab it with a clean, white cloth.
 Do not use colored clothes to avoid dye transfer.
 It is not advisable to rub the stain aggressively since this may damage the orthopedic foam/stuffing and increase the stain depth.

 - Apply the isopropyl alcohol – Wet a clean white cloth with isopropyl alcohol.
 Apply the wet cloth to the stain gently.
 To prevent the stain from spreading, dab it from the outer edge towards the center.